xandermar/foxtrot/services.md

 * Efficient integration with platforms like GitHub or GitLab

 Our goal is to accelerate your development cycle while maintaining high code quality.

 ---

-## 🧩 Drupal Development and Consulting

-With over 20 years of experience, our team offers expert Drupal development and consulting services.
-We provide:

-* Comprehensive knowledge of Drupal versions 7 through 10
-* Custom module development and site configuration
-* Strategic consulting to optimize your Drupal projects

-Whether you're starting a new project or enhancing an existing one, we have the expertise to support your goals.

----